giveitem/banana-land/README.md

 # AWS Data Restore
-Hi!
-We are team Banana-Land: @Janecching, @ScarStarS,  @giveitem, @asana-boop This repository is an entry for Penn Engineering Online's SPARC (Side Projects for Advancement, Refinement and Collaboration) competition.
+👋 Hi!
+We are team Banana-Land: @Janecching, @ScarStarS,  @giveitem, @asana-boop

+This repository is an entry for Penn Engineering Online's SPARC (Side Projects for Advancement, Refinement and Collaboration) competition.
+Hope you will find this project interesting.

 ## Introduction
 MCIT Online currently utilizes the student-created web platform OHQ for managing private TA